neakovalainen/musicrecapp/README.md

 - the user can make posts (at least text based, not sure yet if image sharing is difficult to implement)
 - the user can follow others
 - the user can like their friends' posts (maybe also comment?)
-- the user will get recommended music based on what their friends have posted (something very simple, I don't want to overdo it)
-- i like the idea that the user could personalise their own profile, but I'm not yet sure
+- i like the idea that the user could personalise their own profile

 ## What is the current situation of the app?
 - the user can register their account
-- the user can log in
+- the user can log in and log out
-    - currently logging in is possible just by simply pressing the button because I wanted to implement proper logging in at a later stage (meaning you can simply press log in without writing a username or a password)
 - there is a home page where the user can post text based messages
-    - when the message is shown at the homepage, the user can see the time when the message was sent
+    - when the message is shown at the homepage, the user can see the time when the message was posted and who posted it
-    - because logging in doesn't work properly yet, the user cannot see who posted the message as of now (@ghostposter placeholder)
-- from the homepage the user can navigate to their profile
+- from the homepage the user can add friends and access their profiles
-    - in profile there are written the fuctionalities I want to add
-    - again, because logging in doesn't yet work correctly, the profile will at this point look identical to all users
-- from the homepage the user can log out
+    - if the user is viewing their own profile, they can change their bio
-    - as of now it's just a href that takes the user to the logging in page
-- at this point, the user cannot add friends
+    - the user can only view the profiles of their friends
+          - if the user is viewing their friend's profile, the user will see a bio that the friend wrote
-- the user cannot like any posts yet
+- from the homepage the user can like posts
+- the user can delete their own posts

 ## How to use the app
 Follow the instructions in the course materials.